 Avoid dairy products

-I know its hard for moms but you must avoid dairy products like whole milk, yogurt, shakes, etc. Dairy foods could worsen the situation if not avoided.
+During stomach flu, you must avoid dairy products like whole milk, yogurt, shakes, etc. Dairy foods could worsen the condition if not avoided, or delay the recovery.
 You can resume feeding (whole milk or reduced-fat milk) to your kids once they start feeling better.

-For breastfeeding and formula feeding moms, talk to your doctor about feeding your baby under 1 year of age.
+Breastfeeding and formula feeding moms are advised to talk to their doctor about feeding their baby under 1 year of age.

-If your child has a fever you can give Tylenol, ibuprofen to reduce fever.
+If your child has a fever, you can give Tylenol, ibuprofen as a fever reducer.

-Do not stress over your child vomiting or watery motions as that’s the only way his body is going to excrete out and get rid of those germs.
+Do not stress over your child’s vomiting or watery motions, since that’s the only way his body is going to excrete out and get rid of the stomach bug.

-It will take a couple of days to get their appetite back and then they are going to eat just fine.
+It will take a couple of days to get your kids’ appetite back and then they are going to eat just fine.

-Do not give any over the counter medication for stomach infection.
-Vomiting and diarrhea are natural ways of body to fight infections by getting rid of them.
+Do not give any over-the-counter medication for stomach infections.
+Vomiting and diarrhea are natural ways for the body to fight infections by getting rid of them.
 Certainly, you do not want to stop that process.
 Although, this may take time to flush out all those toxins out of the body a few days and your child would be feeling better.

 When kids complain about stomach pain or abdominal pain, it is probably a gas or bowel movement pain.
-As a mom, to the stomach pain, you may feel helpless as there is nothing you can do to relieve pain immediately.
+As a mom, you may feel helpless, if your child feels bloated or have gas issues.

-However, if you feel abdominal or stomach pain is not due to gas, it could be some serious issue if your child has vomiting or fever.
-Do seek medical advice.
+However, if you feel abdominal or stomach pain is not due to gas, or your child has vomiting or fever, you must seek medical advice.

 How to handle the Post-vomit cleanup

 For me, vomiting is more stressful than diarrhea.
-Somehow diarrhea is manageable if your toddler is still in diapers, whereas, the throw-ups could cost you your sanity.
+Somehow diarrhea is manageable if your toddler is still in diapers, but, the throw-ups could cost you your sanity.